 Justin Baldoni has built a career on feminism – but does it all mean nothing?

-When violence against women and girls is rife, we need male allies more than ever.
+With violence against women and girls rife, we need male allies more than ever.
 But if solidarity comes in the form of performative feminism and virtue signalling, it is dangerous, warns Olivia Petter

 Your support helps us to tell the story